-Natural habitats in the QC watershed include forests, wetlands, and swamps (See Map 3).
-Forests are the predominant habitat type, with approximately 64 per cent of the Moira River Watershed, 53 per cent of the Napanee Region Watershed, and 32 per cent of the Prince Edward Region Watershed being comprised of forests.
-There are also several wetlands that cover approximately 15 per cent of the Moira River Watershed, 18 per cent of the Napanee Region Watershed, and 19 per cent of the Prince Edward Region Watershed.
+Natural habitats in the QC watershed include forests, wetlands, and swamps (Map 3).
+Over 400,000 ha of naturally vegetated areas, including wetlands and forests, are distributed throughout the QC watershed.
+Forests are the predominant habitat type in the QC watershed with approximately 64 per cent of the Moira River Watershed, 53 per cent of the Napanee Region Watershed, and 32 per cent of the Prince Edward Region Watershed being comprised of forests.
+Forests and riparian zones (buffer strips of woodland next to stream channels) within the forests are important ecosystem features that help maintain healthy habitats.
+Forested habitats perform essential functions such as oxygen creation, shelter, water and nourishment, fuel and, increased resilience to climate change.
+Forests are home to approximately 80 per cent of the world's terrestrial biodiversity.
+The QC watershed also contains several wetlands that cover approximately 15 per cent of the Moira River Watershed, 18 per cent of the Napanee Region Watershed, and 19 per cent of the Prince Edward Region Watershed.
+Wetland habitats are essential to the existence of wildlife for shelter, food, and reproduction.
+Many Great Lakes fish and wildlife species, including many species at risk, inhabit wetlands during part of their life cycles.
+Wetlands also perform essential water quantity and quality improvement functions.

-Living within the natural habitats in the QC watershed are various mammals, birds, reptiles, amphibians, insects, and aquatic species typically found in southern Ontario.
+Living within the natural habitats in the QC watershed are various mammals (including humans), birds, reptiles, amphibians, insects, and aquatic species typically found in southern Ontario.
 Lake Ontario, the Bay of Quinte, and numerous cold and warm water streams support a variety of fish, benthic invertebrates, and aquatic plant species.